Maytham al-Tammar: Confrontation with ibn Ziyad

-In 60 A.H., when Ubayd-Allah ibn Ziyad was appointed as the Governor of Kufa, things started to get complicated.
-Meesum then went to perform Hajj and thereafter returned to Kufa.
-One day, Ubayd-Allah ibn Ziyad, called him and asked him to come to his Court, and said, "O Meesum!
+In 60 AH, when Ubayd-Allah ibn Ziyad was appointed as the Governor of Kufa, things started to get complicated.
+Maytham then went to perform Hajj and thereafter returned to Kufa.
+One day, Ubayd-Allah ibn Ziyad, called him and asked him to come to his Court, and said, "O Maytham!
 Inform me where your Allah is?"
-Meesum immediately replied.
+Maytham immediately replied.
 "He is in quest of an opportunity to punish the transgressors."
 Ubayd-Allah ibn Ziyad then asked him about his connections with Ali ibn Abi Talib.
-Meesum replied that Ali ibn Abi Talib was his master and that he loved him.
+Maytham replied that Ali ibn Abi Talib was his master and that he loved him.
 Ubayd-Allah ibn Ziyad then asked him, "Did your master tell you anything about your end?"
-Meesum replied, "Yes, he informed me that I would be hanged and that my tongue would be cut."
+Maytham replied, "Yes, he informed me that I would be hanged and that my tongue would be cut."
 Ubayd-Allah ibn Ziyad sent a roar of laughter and said, "I will see that your master did not tell you the truth.
 I will see that his prophecy is belied."
-Meesum said, "My master's words are true because he got that information from Allah.
+Maytham said, "My master's words are true because he got that information from Allah.
 The Islamic Prophet Muhammad was informed by Jibril, and Jibril came with the message of Allah."

 Final days and death

-Ubayd-Allah ibn Ziyad ordered Meesum to be jailed and sent him to al-Tamura, a fearful prison underground, Mukhtar al-Thaqafi was in the same prison with Meesum.
-Meesum and Mukhtar would hold conversations in prison but later on the orders of Ubayd-Allah ibn Ziyad he was ordered to be hanged for creating mischief.
-Meesum was brought to the same tree to be hanged as pointed out by Ali ibn Abi Talib.
-Meesum began singing the praises of his master Ali, and about a thousand people gathered to see Meesum being hanged.
-Even after being hanged, the tongue of Meesum went on singing the praises of Ali ibn Abi Talib.
-Ubayd-Allah ibn Ziyad was informed about this and the tyrant ordered that the tongue of Meesum to be cut and thus the prophecy of Ali ibn Abi Talib came true and Meesum died after his tongue was cut out.
+Ubayd-Allah ibn Ziyad ordered Maytham to be jailed and sent him to al-Tamura, a fearful prison underground, Mukhtar al-Thaqafi was in the same prison with Maytham.
+Maytham and Mukhtar would hold conversations in prison but later on the orders of Ubayd-Allah ibn Ziyad he was ordered to be hanged for creating mischief.
+Maytham was brought to the same tree to be hanged as pointed out by Ali ibn Abi Talib.
+Maytham began singing the praises of his master Ali, and about a thousand people gathered to see Maytham being hanged.
+Even after being hanged, the tongue of Maytham went on singing the praises of Ali ibn Abi Talib.
+Ubayd-Allah ibn Ziyad was informed about this and the tyrant ordered that the tongue of Maytham to be cut and thus the prophecy of Ali ibn Abi Talib came true and Maytham died after his tongue was cut out.

-The book Nafasul Mahmoom states that "Meesum was martyred ten days before Husayn ibn Ali came to Iraq."
-Husayn entered Sharraf, on the border of Iraq and Hejaz on the 25th of Dhul Hijjah 60AH.
+The book Nafasul Mahmoom states that "Maytham was martyred ten days before Husayn ibn Ali came to Iraq."
+Husayn entered Sharraf, on the border of Iraq and Hejaz on the 25th of Dhul Hijjah 60 AH.

-Violence at Meesum al-Tammar's Shrine
+Violence at Maytham al-Tammar's Shrine

-In 2006, a suicide bomber detonated his vehicle implosive explosive device near the shrine of Meesum al-Tammar in Kufa, Iraq.
+In 2006, a suicide bomber detonated his vehicle implosive explosive device near the shrine of Maytham al-Tammar in Kufa, Iraq.
 He detonated his vehicle bomb in between two vans carrying Iranian pilgrims.
 Twelve innocent civilians were killed and 37 more were injured as a result of the car bomb.
 Out of the 12 killed 8 were Iranians and out of the 37 that were injured 22 of them were Iranian.